 Wake Forest University (WFU) encourages and supports collaborations between its faculty and private industry.
-It authorizes the Associate Provost for Research and Scholarly Inquiry as well as Office of Research and Sponsored Programs staff to negotiate and to accept sponsored agreements on its behalf.
+It authorizes the Vice Provost for Research and Scholarly Inquiry as well as Office of Research and Sponsored Programs staff to negotiate and to accept sponsored agreements on its behalf.
 Faculty members may not obligate WFU in this manner.

 Please note that Wake Forest University Health Sciences (WFUHS) is a separate legal entity from WFU, and, therefore, negotiations for agreements that include WFUHS must be conducted with its own authorized representatives.